Schalk Burger: Early life

 Burger is one of a handful of second-generation Springboks.
 His father, also called Schalk Burger, was an international lock, being capped for South Africa during the "isolation years" of the 1980s.
 Burger attended high school at Paarl Gimnasium, along with future teammate and Springbok captain Jean de Villiers, and enjoyed success in many sports.
 Burger attended Stellenbosch University and stayed in Eendrag Men's Residence before leaving in order to pursue a full-time rugby career.

 Rugby career

 After playing for the Under 21 Springbok side that won the U21 Rugby World Cup in 2002 and then captaining it in 2003, Burger was selected for the senior Springbok squad.
 He made his debut against Georgia in 2003 at the Rugby World Cup and carved out a name as one of the best flankers in the world with solid performances in the Super 12, Tri-Nations and Currie Cup.

 2004

 In 2004, Burger was selected as part of a rejuvenated Springbok squad which, under the guiding hand of new coach Jake White, went on to win the Tri-Nations trophy for the first time since Nick Mallett's team managed the feat in 1998.

-To cap off a magnificent year, Burger was also awarded the most prestigious rugby player's award, the IRB International Player of the Year award in the 2004 season.
-In addition, he claimed the 2004 ABSA SA Rugby Player of the Year award.
+To conclude the 2004 season, Burger received the IRB International Player of the Year award, as well as the ABSA SA Rugby Player of the Year award.